-If you want to list your property as it is, the best way is to find a cash buyer.
+If you want to sell the property as-is, the best way is to find a cash buyer.
 Since they won’t need a mortgage, they can move into the property right away and handle all the necessary repairs.

 With the assistance of a real estate agent, you can list your home on the open market.
 However, finding a reliable cash buyer can be tricky.
 Not everyone has the financial position to purchase a home outright, especially if your property value is high.